EECS150/asic_labs_fa21/lab1/spec.md

 #### Question 1: Common terminal tasks

-For each task below, submit the command needed to generate the desired result.
+For 1-6 below, submit the command/keystrokes needed to generate the desired result.
 For 1-4, try generating only the desired result (no extraneous info).

 1. List the 5 most recently modified items in `/usr/bin`
 2. What directory is `git` installed in?
 3. Show the hidden files in your lab directory (the one you cloned from `/home/ff/eecs151/labs/lab1`
 4. What version of Vim is installed?
 Describe how you figured this out.
+5. Copy the files in this lab to `/scratch` and then delete it.
-5. Run `ping www.google.com`, suspend it, then kill the process.
+6. Run `ping www.google.com`, suspend it, then kill the process.
 Then run it in the background, report its PID, then kill the process.
-6. Run `top` and report the average CPU load, the highest CPU job, and the amount of memory used
+7. Run `top` and report the average CPU load, the highest CPU job, and the amount of memory used.
-7. Copy the files in this lab to `/scratch` and then delete it

 There are a few miscellaneous commands to analyze disk usage on the servers.